-The Most Effective B2B PR Tactics of 2015
+The Most Effective B2B PR Tactics

 My good friends at KoMarketing asked me for my thoughts on the most effective B2B marketing tactics of the year (visit link for excellent insights from numerous leading marketers), which I thought were worth expanding on a bit more here.
 Would love to hear in comments if you had a similar experience this year.
 Happy Holidays all!